 Limitations

-- Particularly, fewer customisation plans for middle-level customers.
+- Fewer customisation plans for middle-level customers.

 2. PwC- GL.ai (audit journals)